 A second cycle of local initiatives will be initiated in early 2023.
 The regions selected during the second cycle will be identified based on regional system needs at that time.

-As part of the Local Initiatives Program, the IESO is introducing Retrofit regional adders in some areas of the province where electricity constraints exist.
+As part of the Local Initiatives Program, the IESO has introduced Retrofit regional adders in some areas of the province where electricity constraints exist.

 The purpose of these adders is to encourage further uptake in the Retrofit program to assist in reducing demand for the transmission assets in these constrained areas.
 The target areas were selected in consultation with the IESO’s system planners and include regions that have been identified as electricity-constrained through the regional planning process.

-The adders will be available for a period of six months effective April 3, 2023; during this time, all non-lighting prescriptive measures will be eligible for double the incentive normally available.
+The adders have been extended and will be available until December 31, 2024; all non-lighting prescriptive measures will be eligible for double the incentive normally available.

 Eligible applications will be identified by Forward Sortation Areas (FSA), the first three characters of the postal code.
-Retrofit regional adders will be introduced in the following target areas (adder zones) in April.
+Retrofit regional adders were introduced in the following target areas (adder zones) in April 2023.
 Facilities undertaking the retrofit must be located in the target areas identified by FSA to be eligible for the increased incentive:

 If your facility is located in one of the listed FSAs, please speak to your Save on Energy representative about accessing the increased incentive.
 Representatives can be contacted through the Retrofit Support line at 1-844-303-5542 or by email at email@example.com.